Tanzania Travel Tips

 Internet access is not usually available in game reserves and national parks, and the few lodges that do offer browsing facilities or email services tend to charge very high rates.
 It will simplify matters greatly to warn people at home that you’ll be out of internet range whilst on safari.

-International phone calls can be made at any TCC Extelcomms centre or up market hotel.
+International phone calls can be made at any TCC Extelcomms center or upmarket hotel.

 The satellite network for mobile phones is excellent in and around towns, but patchier in national parks and game reserves.